coq-community/docker-coq-action/README.md

 UID=GID=1000 while the GitHub action workdir has (UID=1001, GID=116).
 This is not an issue when relying on `opam` to build the Coq project.
-Otherwise, you may want to use `sudo` in the container to change the permissions (or install additional Debian packages).
+Otherwise, you may want to use `sudo` in the container to change the permissions.
+You may also install additional Debian packages.

-See also the
+For more details, see the
 [CI setup / Remarks](https://github.com/coq-community/docker-coq/wiki/CI-setup#remarks)
 section in the `docker-coq` wiki.